hathway/HWEN-drupal-development-guide/drupal-development-guide.md

 category: style-guides
 ---

-# Hathway Drupal Imlementation Guide
+# Introduction

 This document outlines Hathway's requirements, guidelines, and best practices for Drupal site development.
 All engineers, both Hathway employees and sub-contractors, are required to read this guide and agree to all terms outlined here before working on a Hathway Drupal site.

-The repository for this
+As with all of Hathway's processes and developer guides, issues and pull requests are encouraged in this guide's [GitHub repository](https://github.com/hathway/HWEN-drupal-development-guide).
+Please speak with a member of the Hathway Drupal team if you have any questions regarding what's outlined in this document.

 # Consider these questions before starting